-I noticed this very plan-as-you-go post by Guy Kawasaki on the American Express Open Forum.
+I noticed a very plan-as-you-go post by Guy Kawasaki on his blog.
 What I like about it, particularly, is where Guy says “set goals” and then lists these four desirable qualities of goals:

 Measurable.
 If a goal isn’t measurable, its unlikely you’ll achieve it.
 For a startup, quantifiable goals are things like shipping deadlines, downloads, and sales volume.
 The old line “What gets measured gets done” is true.
 This also has ramifications for the number of goals, because you can’t (and shouldn’t) measure everything.
 Three to five goals measured on a weekly basis are plenty.